Fractional diffusion without disorder in two dimensions: Frontier growth conjecture and SLE.---

-\textit{Frontier growth conjecture and SLE.---} We change perspectives and view the fractionalized defect hopping as a non-equilibrium growth process.
+We change perspectives and view the fractionalized defect hopping as a non-equilibrium growth process.
 The relevant growth is that of the \textit{frontier} of the cluster sketched out by the monomer, defined as the boundary of the cluster with all the holes filled in.
-We analyze the growth of this problem through the lens of Schramm-Loewner evolution (SLE) \cite{cardy2005sle}.
+We analyze such growth through the lens of Schramm-Loewner evolution (SLE) \cite{cardy2005sle}.

 Due to their characterization of simple curves via a single parameter, $\kappa$, SLEs lend themselves naturally to describe growth in two dimensions \cite{bauer20062d}.
 Discrete interface growth models such the ballistic deposition, restricted solid-on-solid and Eden models are all believed to fall into the two-dimensional Kardar-Parisi-Zhang (KPZ) \cite{KPZ} universality class with iso-height lines in these models converging (in the scaling limit) to SLE($8/3$).
-Moreover, as mentioned in introduction, the frontier of regular Brownian motion, as conjectured by Mandelbrot and proved later by Werner, Lawler and Schramm using SLE methods, also converges to SLE($8/3$) --- the universality class of the self-avoiding walk.
+Moreover, the frontier of regular Brownian motion, as conjectured by Mandelbrot and proved later by Werner, Lawler and Schramm using SLE methods \cite{Lawlerproof}, also converges to SLE($8/3$) --- the universality class of the self-avoiding walk.

 First, we obtain numerical data for the fractal dimension of the frontier in Fig. \ref{Fig4}a (see end matter for details).
 The best linear fit to this data gives a fractal dimension $d_f \approx 1.25$ in agreement with the rigorously known growth exponent of the loop-erased random walk, $5/4$ \cite{majulerw,kenyon2000asymptotic}.
 Such a fractal dimension is also consistent with an SLE($2$) description, since $d_f = 1 + \kappa/8$ for $\kappa <= 8$.